devseed-ph/devseed.ph/index.md

 **NO**.

-While devseed.ph wont have any monetary returns at this time, we get something way better: advancing the Philippine tech scene, building a community of like-minded individuals and increasing access to opportunities for all.
+While devseed.ph wont have any monetary returns (everything we provide is free), we get something way better: advancing the Philippine tech scene, building a community of like-minded individuals and increasing access to opportunities for all.

 We wouldn't mind if beneficiaries reach out to us in the future though to fund their startups. :)